nrsimonelli/wesparkle-group-master/README.md

 ## Usage

-1. Enter a link that is too long and would like to shorten into the first text field and
+- Enter a link that is too long and would like to shorten into the first text field and
-2. Click generate
+- Click generate
-3. A much shorter link (beginning with http://sprkl.es/) will appear in the second text field A QR code also appears at the bottom of the screen
+- A much shorter link (beginning with http://sprkl.es/) will appear in the second text field
+- A QR code also appears at the bottom of the screen
-4. When the short link is clicked, it will direct to the same location as the long link When the QR code is scanned it will direct to the same location as well
+- When the short link is clicked, it will direct to the same location as the long link
-5.
+- When the QR code is scanned it will direct to the same location as well
+- If an account is created, the user will have access to advanced features
+    - all shortened links will be saved and displayed
+    - they can be sorted by creation date, starting with oldest or newest
+    - tags can be added to any link and then be filtered for
+    - when in a link's edit mode, the user can see metrics about that link (amount of clicks by day, etc.)

 ## Built With

-Technologies here!

 ## Acknowledgement
 Thanks to our clients at WeSparkle, Michelle and Rachel.
 Thanks also to [Prime Digital Academy](www.primeacademy.io) who equipped and helped us to make this application a reality, as well as the members of our cohort, Paxos, for their support.